Help with Primate Husbandry as a Gibbon Rehab Volunteer in the rainforest!

 For a weekly grocery shop, you will be given a lift to the nearest town, Raub.
 There you can find all the basic amenities such as banks, supermarkets, specialty shops, food stalls and restaurants.
 The town is one of the oldest in the state of Pahang and has a population of almost 100,000.
 It is located between the capital Kuala Lumpur, 110 km to the East, and the capital of Pahang, Kuantan, 265 km to the West.

 - You will need comprehensive insurance coverage and proof of insurance must be provided along with flight details.

 - Vaccinations – Tetanus, Hepatitis A & B, Tuberculosis (doctor’s note to certify clean bill of health).

 Further location and transport details

 Further details about getting to project base will be given during booking.

-- Releases: The long-term aim is to release complete gibbon family groups, as they occur in the wild.
+The long-term aim is to release complete gibbon family groups, as they occur in the wild.
 This is what the team is preparing for, by trying to match males and females.
 Then they need to monitor how the animals get along.
 The whole process of re-habilitation is long and labour-intensive.
-But there is a clear goal in sight, as some of the gibons have been prepared by the team for more than 4 years.
+But there is a clear goal in sight, as some of the gibbons have been in training for more than 4 years.
 So they are almost ready for release into the wild.